 - Crying without tears

 - Drowsiness, unresponsiveness or irritability

 - Sunken appearance to the abdomen, eyes or cheeks

-Loose stools are temporarily and would resolve on its own.
-However, it is important to understand that loose stools can be deadly if dehydration sets in.
-So, steps must be taken to get rehydrated and to see a doctor if you continue to pass several loose stools.
+Liquid poop might be temporary and resolve on its own.
+However, it is important to understand that it can be deadly if dehydration sets in.
+So, steps must be taken to get rehydrated and to see a doctor if it is persistent.

 - Avoid caffeinated beverages.

 - Avoid food and drinks that trigger it.

 - Consume more fiber.